Magick in General

 • Regardless of your chosen Pagan path, you should never deliberately cause anyone or anything harm, whether emotional, physical, psychic, or spiritual.
 As famously stated by Doreen Valiente, “An’ it harm none, do what ye will.”
 This principle is held by most, if not all witches, not just Wiccans.

 • Some faiths, including most Pagan paths, believe that what goes around, comes around, meaning that whatever you put out into the universe will revisit you.
 Some Pagan traditions posit that it comes back threefold as the universe’s way of teaching people life lessons.
-So, at the end of the day, whatever good or harm that you put out into the universe will come back to you in some way because magick is an exchange of energies.
-It may not affect you immediately nor in the same manner but at some point in time, there is a price to be paid for the energies you send out, both positive and negative, whether it’s in working magick or simply in day-to-day life.
+So, at the end of the day, whatever good or harm that you put out into the universe will come back to you in some way, shape, or form because magick is an exchange of energies.
+It may not affect you immediately nor in the same manner but at some point in time, there is a price to be paid for the energies you send out, both positive and negative, whether it’s in working magick or day-to-day life.

 Spellcasting in General